 Yes, if you move from the service area for at least three months, you can change to a health plan offered in your new service area.
-If you move out of state, you may select the IYC Access Health Plan if you do not have Medicare or Medicare Plus or IYC Medicare Advantage (for Medicare retirees).
+If you move out of state, you may select the Access Plan if you do not have Medicare or Medicare Plus or IYC Medicare Advantage (for Medicare retirees).

 You must complete a Health Insurance Application/Change for Retirees (ET-2331) form if you are changing plans.
-ETF must receive your application within 30 days after the date of your move.
-If you wish to remain with your present plan you must complete ET-2331 to notify the plan of your new address.
-Please visit etf.wi.gov or contact ETF for the form.
+ETF must receive your application within 30 days before or after the date of your move.
+If you are only changing your address, and making no health insurance changes, you must submit the Address/Name/ Gender Change (ET-2815) form to ETF in order to notify the plan of your new address.